All You Need to Know About Hair Dye Allergies: Symptoms, Causes, and Treatment

 Permanent hair dye is known to promote hair loss due to stripping the hair of the cuticle, which is the protective outer layer surrounding every hair.
 The cuticle tends to prevent color from leaching out during bleaching and from entering when dying.
 Hair loss due to hair dye allergies is typically due to scalp inflammation (contact dermatitis), which can weaken hair follicles and lead to hair shedding.

-According to the American Academy of Dermatology Association, the risk of hair loss after dying one’s hair can be reduced by sticking to just dying the hair as opposed to opting for a perm or other hair style service.
-Use gentler products, apply conditioner after washing your hair, and protect your hair from sun damage (a zinc-containing leave-in conditioner with a wide-brimmed hat might help).[3]
+According to the American Academy of Dermatology Association, the risk of hair loss after dying one’s hair can be reduced by sticking to just dying the hair as opposed to opting for a perm or other hair styling service, and is best done by a professional.
+Use gentler products, apply conditioner after washing your hair, and protect your hair from sun damage (a zinc-containing leave-in conditioner with a wide-brimmed hat might help).

 Other tips for preventing hair loss include: